Mozeez19/SWISS-initiative-chatbot/README.md

-# 🇨🇭 Swiss Popular Initiative Chatbot
+# 🇨🇭 Swiss Popular Initiative Chatbot :robot:

 A chatbot application that provides detailed information about Swiss popular initiatives.
 The application fetches data from official government sources, processes it intelligently, and offers a user-friendly interface where users can ask questions about specific initiatives and get relevant insights.